Free agency and determinism: is there a sensible definition of computational sourcehood?

 Our article is organized as follows.
-In Section~\ref{SecNoShortcut}, we give a brief summary of previous ``no-shortcut'' approaches to apparent free will: computational irreducibility and time complexity arguments.
-We introduce the idea of computational sourcehood and its difference to computational irreducibility by means of a thought experiment in Section~\ref{SecCompSourcehood}.
-Section~\ref{SecRigorous} contains the technical results of this paper: successively improved attempts to formally define a version of our main conjecture (that computational sourcehood can be ascribed to a large variety of processes), informed by several results and constructions.
-This boils down to finding a suitable definition of a \emph{simulation preorder} for Turing machines, in a way that is non-trivial but admits to make a claim about the working of all universal Turing machines.
+In Section~\ref{SecNoShortcut}, we give a brief summary of previous ``no-shortcut'' approaches to apparent free agency: computational irreducibility and time complexity arguments.
+We introduce the idea of computational sourcehood and its difference to computational irreducibility with a thought experiment (``John the cook'') in Section~\ref{SecJohn} and more formally in Section~\ref{SecCompSourcehood}.
+Section~\ref{SecRigorous} contains the technical results of this paper: successively improved attempts at formally defining a version of computational sourcehood that is non-trivial, meaningful, and has the chance to lead to a sensible formulation of our main conjecture (that many processes are the computational sources of their behaviors).
 Finally, we conclude in Section~\ref{SecConclusions}.